KUNszg/vypyr-connector/README.md

 [![npm version](https://badge.fury.io/js/vypyr-connector.svg)](https://badge.fury.io/js/vypyr-connector)

 # VYPYR connector
-With this module you can simply connect to your guitar amplifier (currently supports only Peavey VYPYR VIP series) and modify the current state of it using HTTP requests over remote server or integrating it with your application.
+With this module you can receive messages via events from your guitar amplifier (currently supports only Peavey VYPYR VIP series) and modify the current state of the amp by using built in classes.
 ## Installation
 Installation uses node-gyp and requires Python 3.7 or higher.
 ```